swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/instructor_tips.md

 * If you anticipate issues (or want to be extra prepared), have some of the emergency options listed below ready to go.
 * If you're teaching for an organisation where participants are bringing work laptops where they don't have administrative access (common in government organisations) -- ask about it.
 Try to plan ahead either with their central IT organisation or with the "emergency exits" listed below.
 * Will you have decent Wi-Fi?
 A bunch of people installing software at once can kill a poor internet connection.
 If this is the case, prep a few flash drives with the relevant installers.
+* Attend a [Community Discussion session](https://pad.carpentries.org/community-discussions), where you can talk to other Instructors to ask questions and get feedback to help you prepare to teach.

 **On the day of:**